Waiting for PayPal...

 My New Mixtape sets out to make sense of the world we have all suddenly woken up in where everything is convenient but nothing seems easy.
 Taking on weighty topics while maintaining a pop filter, the songs employ tones and textures that spill over most existing musical boundaries.
 Venturing without apology into various combinations of acoustic / electronic / punk / alternative / protest / psychedelia / classic rock and more… My New Mixtape accurately mirrors the frenetic, overstimulated and ultra diverse times we live in.

-“so fuck tradition and convention / an antique store education”
+“so fuck tradition and convention / it's just an antique store education”

 Irreverence seems to come easy throughout the record with many songs engaging in the very topics you’re advised not to discuss in mixed company… Politics, religion, zombies etc. The very subject of casual conversation defines the Sgt.
 Pepper inspired “Small Talk”, a duet with Dan Miller (Lewis Del Mar) where the two singers soulfully spar a conversation about weather, sports and other things innocuous.
 Truly tired but inspired!